fusioncharts/dev_centre_docs/chart-configurations/overview.md

 ---
-title: Basic Chart Configuration(Part-1) | FusionCharts
+title: Overview | FusionCharts
 description: This section talks about the basic configurations for charts related to their canvas, background and border.
-heading: Basic Chart Configuration(Part-1)
+heading: Overview
 breadcrumb: [["Home", "/"], ["Overview"]]
 ---

-Hello